 The use of scrubs helps your body with its natural exfoliating process by acting as mechanical exfoliants.
 Mechanical exfoliants are small particles which when rubbed against the skin remove the outer most layers (by loosening the corneocytes), revealing plump healthy cells.

-Continued of use of scrubs has been found to have several great benefits simply by assisting the body’s natural process of exfoliation.
+Continued use of scrubs has been found to have several great benefits simply by assisting the body’s natural process of exfoliation.
 Some of those benefits are:

 - Improves the texture of the skin;